Get a Jump on Your Graduate Education

 Exceptional undergraduate students attending UNC Charlotte are encouraged to apply to graduate programs and begin work toward their graduate degree before completion of the baccalaureate degree.
 In those programs offering this outstanding opportunity, undergraduate students can get a head start on their graduate degree.

-An applicant may be accepted at any time after completion of 75 or more hours of undergraduate course work, although it is expected that close to 90 hours of undergraduate course work will have been earned by the time the first graduate course is taken.
+An applicant may be accepted at any time after completion of 75 or more hours of undergraduate course work, although it is expected that at least 90 hours of undergraduate course work will have been earned by the time the first graduate course is taken.

 - Early Entry students will have provisional acceptance to the graduate program, pending the award of the baccalaureate degree, and generally within two semesters.